 We work really hard to provide services in the most efficient and cost-effective manner possible.
 We also know there’s always more to learn and better ways of getting the job done.
 Learn more about how we’re doing our job and how we compare to other organizations doing the same tasks.

 PEBA is required to produce financial reports for its insurance programs and retirement systems.
 Our annual financial statements, which are produced on a fiscal year basis (July 1 – June 30), are also thoroughly reviewed by independent auditors to ensure that our accounting activity and financial reporting for the year are accurate.
-Our most current reports are at the links below.

 The retirement systems we administer are complex, and there are many factors that go into determining the cost of and funding for the systems.
 Some of the most important factors involve the projection of future behavior and plan experience.
 PEBA is required to have an actuarial valuation conducted each year for the five defined benefit retirement plans we administer.
 A valuation is also conducted each year of the liabilities associated with the employer-financed retiree health benefits and long term disability benefits provided by PEBA.
 These reports are conducted by independent actuarial firms and reported to the Board once finalized.
-The most recently adopted reports are located at the links below.

 The State Health Plan is an incredible value to South Carolina’s public workforce.
 PEBA produces the annual 50-state Survey and quarterly Trends newsletter, publications which give you an insider’s look into how the plan is performing.